GothenburgBitFactory/tw.org/content/docs/jobs.md

 - Help us find a Cygwin package maintainer.
 - Advise distros with their documentation.
 - Identify missing distros and make noise.
-- Solve some problems: Debian won\'t use our PDFs, or update old GnuTLS libs.
+- Solve some problems: Debian won't use our PDFs, or update old GnuTLS libs.
 - Advise development on distro issues, improvements.

 ### Skills Needed